angular/angular/CODING_STANDARDS.md

 Comments that explain what some block of code does are nice; they can tell you something in less time than it would take to follow through the code itself.

-Comments that explain why some block of code exists at all, or does something the way it does, are invaluable.
+Comments that explain why some block of code exists at all, or does something the way it does, are _invaluable_.
 The "why" is difficult, or sometimes impossible, to track down without seeking out the original author.
 When collaborators are in the same room, this hurts productivity.
 When collaborators are in different timezones, this can be devastating to productivity.